 Must be a minimum of 25 pages in length and must be based heavily upon primary sources.

-Each senior paper must include a title page, body, citations done in either footnote or endnote format and bibliography.
+Each senior paper must include a title page, body, citations done in either footnote or endnote format, and a bibliography.

 Citation style for the bibliography and notes must conform to the Chicago Manual of Style (16th edition) which is available in Preus Library and in brief form in the Holt Handbook (3rd edition), Turabian, or Little Seagull Handbook.

-Must present the paper to professors and students at the end of the semester (worth 10% of the senior paper grade).
+Must present the paper to professors and students at the end of the semester (worth 10 percent of the senior paper grade).